CBroemse/SimilaritYWriter20/README.md

     ------------------------------------------------------------------------------------------------------------------------
-    given:  row-width (length atom bonelist, 'zeilenlaenge ) pick1:String; a of (a,b) -> compare a to b    | one feasible way is to 'weigh' Strings is with simiaritYvalue pick2:String; b of (a,b) -> compare a to b    | The aim is to rerieve a reliable function that will destinct
+    given:  row-width (length atom bonelist, 'zeilenlaenge ) pick1:String; a of (a,b) -> compare a to b    | one feasible way is to 'weigh' Strings is with simiaritYvalue pick2:String; b of (a,b) -> compare a to b    | The aim is to retrieve a reliable function that will destinct
                                                           | between any two strings.
           via ( beRepKEY pick1 pick2 punktList )          |           punktist :: Punkt -> [Punkt] -> not used
                                                                          ausw pick1 bonelist ->  atombonelist